luismarti97/Financial-Sentiment-Classification-using-LSTM-GRU-Conv1D-and-Transformers/README.md

 Models Compared
 The notebook trains and compares the following architectures:

-Bidirectional LSTM
+  -Bidirectional LSTM
   Recurrent architecture suitable for sequence learning, capturing long-term dependencies.

-GRU (Gated Recurrent Units)
+  -GRU (Gated Recurrent Units)
   A simplified alternative to LSTMs with comparable performance on many NLP tasks.

-Conv1D
+  -Conv1D
   A convolutional model that learns spatial relationships in sequences using sliding windows.

-Transformer (Tiny version)
+  -Transformer (Tiny version)
   A minimal self-attention model adapted for sequence classification, implemented with keras-nlp.

 Evaluation Methodology
 Each model is trained using the same train/validation/test split.
 The main evaluation metric is accuracy, and results are summarized in a comparative table at the end of the notebook.